bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-10-21-deep-convolutional-neural-networks-for-sentiment-analysis-of-short-texts.md

 **Guidelines:**

-1. Use Tensorflow, PyTorch or Keras to implement the given CharSCNN architecture given in the paper.
+1. Use Tensorflow, PyTorch, Keras or Theano to implement the given CharSCNN architecture given in the paper.
 2. For training: either use STS or SSTb.
 No need to compare with other baseline models, as specified in the paper.
 3. Report accuracy of your model using pre-trained word embeddings.